ATNIO/pyatn-client/README.md

 ```

-In the example, channel will be auto created if no one between your account and the DBot, and will be topuped if the remain balance in the channel is not enough.
+In the example above, channel will be auto created if no one between your account and the DBot, and will be topuped if the remain balance in the channel is not enough.

 The deposit value is determined by `deposit_strategy`, which is a callable function with price of endpoint as input parameter.
 The default deposit value is 10 times the price of endpoint.